Workload placement / RunPlacement framework

 When should a team keep infrastructure control?

-Keep control when the workload needs deep customization, unusual networking, compliance constraints, or scale economics the platform cannot provide.
+A team should keep infrastructure control when the workload needs deep customization, unusual networking, strict runtime behavior, compliance constraints, or scale economics a platform cannot provide.
+The control must create enough value to justify owning deployment, monitoring, reliability, upgrades, and incident response.

 What is the control premium?